 Opening Hours

-The Carlow County Museum is open all year, and last admission is half an hour before closing:
+The Carlow County Museum is open all year, and the last admission is half an hour before closing:

 Prices